 In order to claim tax deductions you first have to forgo the standard one.
 That is $6,350 for single filers and $12,700 for married filers.
 Also, know that in 2018, standard tax deductions will be almost twice what they are for 2017!
 It’s important that next year you only claim deductions if they exceed the standard one, which may be much larger than your individual deductions.

 Homeowners can deduct the interest paid on a mortgage from their federal income taxes.
 For 2017, you can claim up to $1 million in deductions on mortgage interest.
 You can also deduct Mortgage Points.
 A mortgage point refers to one percent of your loan’s value.
 For a $300,000 loan, you get $3,000 a point.
 Two points would be $6,000.

 Property tax deductions are a local tax that can also be deducted.
 If you live in a high-property tax neighborhood, this can be a huge tax break.
 You may or may not be able to take full advantage of this type of deduction on your 2018 taxes, so get all you can now.

 Medical-Related Home Improvements

-There is a medical home improvements deduction that many homeowners are unaware of, even when they live with aging parents who need additions to the home to keep them safe.
+There is a medical home improvements deduction that many homeowners are unaware of.
+Do you live with aging parents who need additions in your home to keep them safe?
+Then, you may qualify for this tax deduction.
 With this deduction you can claim anything from the installation of a needed elevator to adding hand grips to the shower stall.

 The tricky thing about medical home improvements deductions it that they cannot increase the value of the home.
-For example, using the elevator scenario: your home’s value will probably increase so you will only be able to deduct the cost minus the increase in the home’s value.
-However, a hand grip will likely not affect your home’s value much so it will be a full deduction.
+For example, your home’s value will probably increase if you install an elevator.
+Therefore, you will only be able to deduct the cost minus the increase in the home’s value.
+However, a hand grip will likely not affect your home’s value much, so it will be a full deduction.